2 minute tabletop (buildings)

 Buildings printed out and cut down to size with a margin.
 At this point you can apply two coats of lacquer.

-After placing the paper on the backing board to work out where everything is going to go I apply spray adhesive to the back of the paper.
-Then press onto the board.
 The glue is super tacky so you have to get this right first time or it’ll be a nightmare to move.
 You can use a piece of kitchen roll so smooth down the paper, the lacquer stops the ink from smudging.

 The cardboard box helps contain the spray.
 The photo was taken on my desk, but I highly recommend spraying somewhere else with goo ventilation to avoid mess.